 Other countries across Western Europe are responding to cyberthreats, and eastern countries like Finland and Lithuania are subject to disinformation campaigns which are designed to undermine support there for resistance to Russian military conquests in the region.

+Since hacking, disinformation, and influence campaign techniques have proved successful, it is unlikely Russia will be the only country to use them, going forward.
 Disinformation, propaganda, and cyberwarfare are going to be threats to democratic governments around the world for the forseeable future.